 Successful Grant Recipients must sign a Waste Reduction and Pollution Prevention (WRAPP) Fund Grant Funding Agreement prior to grant funding being awarded.
 The Funding Agreement establishes funding conditions and payment schedules and outlines project reporting requirements.

 If more information is required, please contact us.

-Project proposals are reviewed several times per year however to meet fiscal year end deadlines, project proposals must be received on or before December15th.
+Project proposals are reviewed several times per year and may be submitted at any time throughout the year.
 Multi-year projects may be considered, but grant applications must be submitted on an annual basis for review and approval.

 To be considered for funding, all proposals must be submitted by the following deadlines:

-All applicants will be notified of funding decisions in writing approximately eight to 12 weeks following the intake date
+All applicants will be notified of funding decisions in writing approximately 12 weeks following the intake date

 If more information is required, please contact us.

 Electronic submissions are encouraged, but if mailing your project proposal, please save paper and copy on both sides.